zurutech/zurutech.github.io/_posts/2022-01-20-send-discord-gmail.md

 ```
 ## Gmail Code Script

-Here below is the Gmail code script; in this case, the Google API Calls are automatically allowed thanks to the acknowledgment provided by using the Google App script.
+Here below is the Gmail code script; in this case, the Google API Callbacks are automatically allowed thanks to the acknowledgment provided by using the Google App script and the integration with the other Google Services.

-Unlike the previous code, I added other information such as the delta between the commits.
+Unlike the previous code, other data such as the delta between the commits, have been added to the email format.

 ```javascript
 function sendmail_t(){